JeroenMols/AndroidUninstall/README.md

 # AndroidUninstall
 Batch uninstall Android apps using this very convenient script.
 Just supply a package name (or part of it) and the script will take care of the uninstallation.

-Interesting use cases:
+Very usefull when:
-* Uninstall all apps for your domain (e.g. *jmolsmobile*)
+* You pick a shared device and want to *clean* it from all your domains apps (e.g. *jmolsmobile*)
-* Uninstall both the app and test apk
+* You want to uninstall both the app and test apk at the same time
-* Uninstall an apk for all users
+* You want to uninstall an apk for all users

 # Usage
 Simply invoke the script and supply (part of) a package name as an argument